 - Sugar: 0 grams

-It also contains trace quantities of the following vitamins and minerals:
+It also contains trace quantities of some vitamins and minerals including:

 Ginger Tea Health Benefits